ETS-Hashemi/projects/SwarmMaze/3agents/README.md

 - **Integration with Real-World Robotics**:
   - Extend the project to simulate real-world multi-robot pathfinding scenarios.

-- **Additional Algorithms**:
-  - Add support for advanced algorithms like Dijkstra's, Bidirectional Search, and Iterative Deepening DFS.

 - **Improved Visualization**:
   - Add more detailed visualizations, such as heatmaps for explored cells or agent-specific animations.